Are you thinking of eloping to Glencoe in the Scottish Highlands? Or are you already in the process of planning a Glencoe elopement wedding?

 One of the things that we love about Glencoe are the lochans (small lakes) that are scattered throughout the glen.
 Their peace and tranquility creates a beautiful contrast to the drama and majesty of the mountains.
 These spots are often more sheltered on days where the wind is strong or the weather is wet.
 We have a few favourite secret and quiet spots that we are happy to share with the couples we work with.
 If you would like to be one of them…

 4. THE PASS OF GLENCOE

-There are two epically beautiful mountain pass locations that only require a short walk for these incredible views.
+There are several epically beautiful mountain pass locations that only require a short walk for these incredible views.
 They’re perfect spots for a peaceful mountain wedding and are tucked-away from the main tourist route, allowing you to get away from the crowds and exchange your vows in splendid isolation.
-If you feel that this might be the ideal backdrop to exchange your vows, just get in touch, we would love to document your elopement adventure!
+If you feel that this might be the ideal backdrop to exchange your vows, just get in touch, we would love to document your Glencoe elopement adventure!

 5. GLEN ETIVE